mmomtchev/Forez/README.md

 He must be 18 to 20 years old at the time of his father death.

 After the death of Guy IV of Forez, Princess Mahault of Courtenay retired from secular life and spent the rest of her days at the Fontevraud Abbey as a nun.
 She died there in 1257.
-She had only a one daughter from her first marriage - Agnes of Donzy - who died at the age of 24.
+She had a son, who died very young without marrying and a daughter from her first marriage - Agnes of Donzy - who died at the age of 24.
 She passed her title to Mahault of Borbon-Dampierre - her great grand-daughter ([#11], page 205). **Thus, the title Count of Nevers left the Forez family and the only Forez to ever hold it was Guy IV, by right of his marriage with his third wife.**

 #### Illness in Apulia according to de la Mure